aisingapore/Novella/README.md

 This library allows you to generate a list of items that takes into account semantic similarity to the search term, whilst extending it to items with high transactional similarity.

-We use the terms 'transactions' and 'interactions' interchangeably to refer to borrowings and downloads of titles.
+In our context, items refer to books/articles/e-resource titles.
+We use the terms 'transactions' and 'interactions' interchangeably to refer to borrowings and downloads of these items.

 The inputs to the model are:
 - List of users
 - List of items
 - Table of historical user-item interactions.

 It is beneficial if users of this repo have a working understanding of these concepts: collaborative filtering, deep learning language models, and nearest neighbours.

 * [Requirements](#requirements)
 * [Quick start](#quick-start)